dk14/crypto/chats/btc-audit/README.md

 >> *Most important formal notes are marked as (formal) and (mostly formal).
 They will be expanded and included into the white paper.*

->> *Recommmended prompt for obtaining formal proofs of the statements here from AI: "could you generate me a formal proof from formal notes and their context in this README, but also provide warnings about fundamental soundness of proofs being relative and real-world verifiability of peer-reviewed papers from this readme"*
+>> *Recommmended prompt for obtaining formal proofs of the statements here from AI: "could you generate me a set of formal proofs from formal notes in the readme and their context in this README, but also provide readme-inspired warnings about fundamental soundness of proofs being relative and real-world verifiability of peer-reviewed papers, expand related warnings from this readme"*

 >> **Controversial statements are marked with tripple quotes.
 They are for text-base adventure gaming.
 There is a simple set up of text-role playing game in [here](./docs/FOR_GPT5.md) - it can be used by any chat-bot that can crawl github and web.**